jsdf/coffee-react/README.md

 [coffee-script](https://github.com/jashkenas/coffeescript) to transform CJSX to Javascript.
 You can also `require()` CJSX components under [node](http://nodejs.org) for server-side rendering.

-### Try it out
-The [try coffee-react](http://jsdf.github.io/coffee-react-transform/) tool is available to test out some CJSX code and see the CoffeeScript it transforms into.

 ### Example

 neat-component.cjsx